 - Do you regularly venture into the wild with the sole purpose of meeting with God?
 What are the most rewarding times you’ve spent alone?

 - How can your wife benefit from opportunities to spend time alone with God?

 Ask God to help you find time, intention, and opportunity for both of you to seek him.

 Pursuit Challenge (for husbands)

 Give your wife the gift of time.
 Give her a “free pass” to spend two hours however she needs to most.
 No strings attached!
 Suggest she go for a walk, grab a coffee, read, or just spend some time in focused worship and prayer.

 If you have kids, take them off her hands.
 Do whatever you can to pursue and serve her by giving her the time she needs to venture “into the wild.”

-This article is an excerpt from Husband in Pursuit: 31 Daily Challenges for Loving Your Wife Well.
+You might be interested in this resource!
 Every marriage begins with passion, purpose, and pursuit, but few stay that way.
 Husband in Pursuit helps men love their brides intentionally in creative, fun, and sometimes challenging ways.